 The site is maintained by Paul Whaley, a research consultant, Associate Editor for Systematic Reviews at Environment International, and part-time PhD student at Lancaster Environment Centre who may one day finish his studies.

-New.
+Web tool.
 PFS Literature Review Appraisal Toolkit (June 25, 2014).
 Aiding the critical appraisal of literature reviews.

 Report: EFSA Draft 2014 Opinion on BPA: A Critical Appraisal.
 (April 22, 2014).
 We identify major methodological obstacles to accepting that EFSA’s draft 2014 Opinion on BPA is a valid, maximally-useful synthesis of the evidence of BPA’s toxicity.